-WASHINGTON, DC 20549

-FORM 10-Q

-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2024

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 001-39524

-Joby Aviation, Inc.

-(Exact Name of Registrant as Specified in its Charter)

-Delaware 98-1548118 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 333 Encinal Street, Santa Cruz, CA 95060 (Address of principal executive offices) (Zip Code)

-Registrant's telephone number, including area code: (831) 201-6700

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 JOBY New York Stock Exchange Warrants to purchase common stock JOBY WS New York Stock Exchange

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer X Accelerated filer

-Non-accelerated filer Smaller reporting company

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-The registrant had 708,440,711 shares of common stock outstanding as of May 3, 2024.

-Table of Contents
+WASHINGTON, D.C.
+20549 FORM 10-Q (Mark One) ECTION 13 OR 15(d) OF THE SECURITIES EXCHANG SE ACT OF 1934 For the quarterly period ended March 31, 2025 OR • TRANSITION REPORT PURSUANT TO S ECTION 13 OR 15(d) OF THE SECURITIES EXCHANG GE ACT OF 1934 For the transition period from to Commission File Number: 001-39524 Joby Aviation, Inc. (Exact Name of Registrant as Specified in its Charter) Delaware 98-1548118 (State or other jurisdiction of incorporation or organization (I.R.S.
+Employer Identification No.) 333 Encinal Street, Santa Cruz, CA 95060 (Address of principal executive of fices) (Zip Code) Securities registered pursuant to Section 12(b) of the Act: gistrant's telephone number, including area code: (831) 20 J1-6/00 Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 Warrants to purchase common stock JOBY JOBY WS New York Stock Exchange New York Stock Exchange as filed all reports required to be filed by Section 13 or 15(d) of the file such reports), and (2) has been subject to such filing requiremen Indicate by check mark whether the registrant has s submitted electronically every Interactive Data File required to be su • preceding 12 months (or for such shorter period that the regis , amallar raparting company or an amaraina arouth company large accelerated filer, an accelerated filer, a non-accelerated filer, a ""smaller reporting company," and "emerging growth company" in l Large accelerated filer x Accelerated filer 0 Non-accelerated filer Emerging growth company O Smaller reporting company O 0 e registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standar Indicate by check mark whether the registrant is a shell comp oany (as defined in Rule 12b-2 of the Exchange Act).
+Yes o No x The registrant had 791,798,076 shares of common stock outs tanding as of May 5, 2025.
+The registrant had 791,798,076 shares of common stock outs tanding as of May 5, 2025.

 Page Special Note Regarding Forward-Looking Statements 2 PART I. FINANCIAL INFORMATION 3 Item 1.
 Condensed Consolidated Financial Statements (Unaudited) 3 Condensed Consolidated Balance Sheets (Unaudited) 3 Condensed Consolidated Statements of Operations (Unaudited) 4 Condensed Consolidated Statements of Comprehensive Loss (Unaudited) 5 Condensed Consolidated Statements of Stockholders' Equity (Unaudited) 6 Condensed Consolidated Statements of Cash Flows (Unaudited) 8 Notes to Condensed Consolidated Financial Statements (Unaudited) 9 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 22 Item 3.
-Quantitative and Qualitative Disclosures About Market Risk 28 Item 4.
-Controls and Procedures 28 PART II.
-OTHER INFORMATION 30 Item 1.
-Legal Proceedings 30 Item 1A.
-Risk Factors 30 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds 30 Item 3.
-Defaults Upon Senior Securities 30 Item 4.
-Mine Safety Disclosures 30 Item 5.
-Other Information 30 Item 6.
-Exhibits 31 Signatures 32
+Management's Discussion and Analysis of Financial Condition and Results of Operations 23 Item 3.
+Quantitative and Qualitative Disclosures About Market Risk 30 Item 4.
+Controls and Procedures 30 PART II.
+OTHER INFORMATION 32 Item 1.
+Legal Proceedings 32 Item 1A.
+Risk Factors 32 Item 2.
+Unregistered Sales of Equity Securities and Use of Proceeds 32 Item 3.
+Defaults Upon Senior Securities 32 Item 4.
+Mine Safety Disclosures 32 Item 5.
+Other Information 32 Item 6.
+Exhibits 33 Signatures 34